-Marrakesh's culinary scene has improved considerably with a flurry of new restaurants opening in both the medina and ville nouvelle.
+Marrakesh's culinary scene has improved considerably with a flurry of new restaurants opening in both the medina and Ville Nouvelle.
 That said, as traditionally Marrakshis don't eat out often, most medina restaurants are aimed squarely at the tourist market and meals can be hit-and-miss.
-In middle-class Guéliz, there's more of a local dining vibe with both Moroccan and international restaurants.
+In middle-class Gueliz, there's more of a local dining vibe with both Moroccan and international restaurants.

 The street-food scene is thriving in Marrakesh, so don't be afraid to jump on in.
-Hard-working souq workers with no time for a long lazy lunch head to a snak (kiosk) to feast on peppery merguez (spicy lamb sausage), teyhan (stuffed spleen) and brochettes (kebabs).
+Hard-working souq workers with no time for a long lazy lunch head to a snak (kiosk) to feast on peppery merguez (spicy sausage), teyhan (stuffed spleen) and brochettes (kebabs).
 Join the queue at the one thronged with locals for the freshest, tastiest food.

-At lunch time in the ville nouvelle, local office workers head to the string of restaurants along Rue Mohammed Bakkal for barbecued meats, caramelised tajines and offal.
+At lunch time in the Ville Nouvelle, local office workers head to the string of restaurants along Rue Mohammed Bakkal for barbecued meats, caramelised tajines and offal.

 The dadas (chefs) who work in the medina's riads are the unsung heroes of Marrakesh's culinary scene.
 Many riads open up their courtyard or rooftop restaurant to nonguests so you can sample different dadas' takes on Moroccan specialities.
 In nearly all cases, you have to book ahead because of both limited seating and so the dadas can plan the menu in advance.